culturecode/stagehand/Readme.md

 creation.
 This won't affect the behaviour of the app other than causing changes in those `:stagehand => false` tables to be copied to the production database when syncing.

+- CommitEntry#record loads the record associated with the commit entry.
+However, only the table name and the record id are saved in the entry, so the actual record class is inferred from the table_name.
+If multiple classes share the same table_name, the first one is chosen.
+This may lead to unexpected behaviour if anything other than the record attributes are being used.

 ## TODO
 Add a way to detect "dangling" start commits